telexyz/nem/10714/LECTURES_NOTE.md

   * Launch GPU kernel
   * Copy result from GPU to CPU memory
   * Release memory on GPU
+* Data transfer from host to device and vice versa takes a lot of time!<br>
-* PCIe bus introduces bottleneck to computations by limiting the speed of data copy from GPU to CPU and vice versa.
+  PCIe bus introduces bottleneck by limiting the speed of memory copy between GPU and CPU.<br>
   That's why we need to **keep data on GPU as long as possible**!

 ### GPU Memory Hierarchy